Be patient toward all that is unsolved in your heart and try to love the questions themselves.

 The stories we tell ourselves shape how we see challenges and possibilities.
 Sometimes, a small shift in the story can create a major shift in perspective.
 Reflecting honestly on your current narrative can open up new choices.

-When to use it: When a leader is stuck, spiraling in negativity, or feeling victimized by circumstances.
+• When to use it: When you are stuck, spiraling in negativity, or feeling victimized by circumstances.

-Go deeper: Invite them to rewrite the story with a lens of agency, growth, or opportunity.
+• Go deeper: Rewrite the story with a lens of agency, growth, or opportunity.

 5. Reflecting on a recent setback or failure, what strengths did you draw upon to navigate it?